• Skip to primary navigation

 Growing Chickpeas or Garbanzo Beans

 Growing chickpeas or garbanzo beans is part of my growing legumes project.
-I have been curious about what legumes can we grow in our cold climate and short growing season.
+I have been curious about what legumes we can grow in our cold climate and short growing season.
 In an urban garden, we do not have space to grow all our legumes, and that was not the goal.
-I wanted to see what can be grown and what would it take to grow.
+I wanted to see what can be grown and what it would take to grow.

-This year we grew in our home garden beside the usual peas and runner beans also soybeans, tiger eye beans, mung beans, broad beans, and chickpeas.
+This year, we grew in our home garden beside the usual peas and runner beans, also soybeans, tiger eye beans, mung beans, broad beans, and chickpeas.

 You might be wondering how we can possibly grow so much in a small space?